 Having a group scheduling solution map out the initial coordination allows leaders to guide each member on a micro level of detail.
 With that, every member can focus on their task at hand, and it's easier for team leaders to check in and make sure everyone is on track.

 You're Managing Diverse Tasks

 The reason why agencies need to run multiple teams is because of the many tasks that need doing in order to keep a company running.
-Strategically creating content, ads, and engaging with the target audience on different social media platforms are merely the beginning.
+Strategically creating content, ads, and engaging with the target audience on different social commerce platforms are merely the beginning.

 One task can be vastly different from the other but requires coordination all the same.
 For example, a social media advertiser determines the budget and strategy of every release.
 This focus on the financial aspect greatly differs from the creative aspect needed from content creators who are responsible for collaborating with the designer.

 With respect to strategy, the social media advertiser needs to select the right advertising channel.
 However, the advertiser needs to make sure that the content matches the demands of the specific platform.
 Likewise, the content creator needs to have a picture of the advertiser’s expectations.

 A group calendar paints the macro picture of the different tasks at hand and more importantly, their relationship with one another.
 This allows your agency to determine its strengths and weaknesses and mitigate the risk of mistakes by allowing you to review content ahead of time.